StartApp-SDK/android-applovin-mediation/readme.md

 Toggle switch `Status` to make it activated and displayed in green.

-Field `App ID` is mandatory no matter that in dashboard it is marked as optional.
+Field `App ID` is mandatory, no matter that in dashboard it is marked as optional.

+Field `Placement ID`: put the **line item ID** if you have one, or put the string `default` instead.

+Field `CPM Price`: this value determines the order in which adapters are traversed in the waterfall.

 **Important**: You have to use the same App ID from the Start.io portal for all Ad Units in frame of single app!

 ![Step 3](/images/step3.png)

-4. Advanced configuration of Ad Units
+## Advanced configuration

 You can pass plain JSON string into the field `Custom Parameters` for advanced configuration: